wtong2017/wtong2017.github.io/content/about/_index.md

 My research interests lie in the area of VR/AR, Data visualization, and Human–computer interaction.
 Specifically, I focus on bringing data visualization beyond traditional workspace (i.e., personal computer) to everyday life using AR/VR technology for more efficient and effective data exploration and analysis.
 I am one of the core member in both [Pulse of HKUST](https://pulse.ust.hk) and [XR-Vis group](http://vis.cse.ust.hk/groups/xr-vis) of [VisLab](http://vis.cse.ust.hk).

-I am excited to defend my thesis, entitled *"Towards Effective Data Visualization by Fusing Immersive Technology into Traditional Workflow"*, on August 18, 2023! **I am also looking for a research scientist or faculty position from fall 2024.
+I have defended my thesis, entitled *"Towards Effective Data Visualization by Fusing Immersive Technology with Traditional Workflow"*, on August 18, 2023! **I am looking for a research scientist or faculty position from fall 2024.
 Please feel free to contact me if you have any questions.**